Guarantee all of your guests are on the same page with your big day plans by creating a stunning wedding website, that's why!

 Personalised domain name

-Like Wix, Squarespace aren’t first and foremost a wedding website organisation, but they do have a handful of lovely templates you can use to build your own.
-If you’re up for a slightly more DIY deal then its perfect for you, and here are some of our favourite elements from their sites:
+Like Wix, Squarespace isn’t known for their wedding websites, but they do have a handful of lovely templates you can use to build your own.
+If you’re up for a slightly more DIY deal, then they could be perfect for you

 Visual timeline of your own love story, with scrollable pictures and information